zephyris/opengfx2/README.md

 Files used by `python` are `.png` files, but those may be derived from other sources.
 Raw raw sprites variously drawn\generated in Paint.NET, Aseprite, Blender and more.

-Currently, output are "newgrf" `.grf` files which can be loaded to replace sprites.
-Ultimately (hopefully) will generate base graphics set `.grf` files.
+Generates base graphics set `.grf` files.
+May, in the future, make newgrf `.grf` files which give basic extended functionality.